Tiana Alexandra

 Tiana Alexandra-Silliphant (born Du Thi Thanh Nga; born 1951 or 1952) is a Vietnamese-American actress, filmmaker, and activist.
 She is known for her 1992 documentary From Hollywood to Hanoi, the first American feature documentary filmed in Vietnam by a Vietnamese-American, which examines the aftermath of the Vietnam War and themes of reconciliation.
 She and Christopher Hampton are co-directors of Hampton-Silliphant Productions.

 Early life

 Alexandra was born in Saigon, Vietnam.
-Her father, Du Phước Long, known as Patrick Du Phuoc Long, was a Vietnamese politician who served as Director of Press and Cultural Attaché in Washington, DC, under President Ngô Đình Diệm.
+Her father, Du Phước Long, known as Patrick Du Phuoc Long, was a Vietnamese politician who served as Director of Press and Cultural Attaché in Washington, DC, under former South Vietnam's President Ngô Đình Diệm.
 After Diệm's assassination in 1963, the family moved to Fairfax, Virginia, in 1966.
 Her father later worked for the Voice of America and wrote The Dream Shattered: Vietnamese Gangs in America.

 She attended Thomas Jefferson Junior High School in Arlington, Virginia, where she reportedly experienced racial discrimination.
 She studied martial arts under Bruce Lee and later trained with Jhoon Rhee.
 On July 4, 1974, she married producer Stirling Silliphant at Chasen's Restaurant in West Hollywood.
 Media reports noted that the event was attended by, among others, Robert Wagner, Natalie Wood, William Holden, and Henry Mancini.